zachleigh/pronounce-php/README.md

 ##### Requirements

 If you wish to fill a database with the information gained from using this program, you must be sure that your database meets the following requirements:
-* Must have an auto-incrementing 'id' column
+* Tables must have an auto-incrementing 'id' column
 * Column names must exactly match the expected field names.
   * Hyphenate field names: 'word', 'hyphenated_word'
   * Lookup field names: 'word', 'arpabet', 'ipa', 'spelling'